AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 Do you remember the first time you saw the latest iterations of AI-created art?

-DALL·E 2 was released last September and I remembered being blown away by the ease of creating art like this:
+DALL·E 2 was released in September 2022 and I remember being blown away by the ease of creating art like this:

-Then last November, the first version of ChatGPT was released and the internet went crazy.
+Then shortly after that, the first version of ChatGPT was released and the internet went crazy.

 Even Ryan Reynolds was in on it: